pjy0121/FastLink/README.md

 ### 1. Using the Installer

-- Download the latest installer (.exe or .msi) from the [Releases](https://github.com/pjy0121/FastLink/releases) page and run it.
+- Download the latest version from [publish page](https://fastxlink.netlify.app/publish) and run it.
 - Prerequisites : .NET8 or higher, Windows 10 or higher

 ### 2. Build from Source